AlbertLucianto/vue-text-highlight/README.md

 #### OtherComponent.vue

 There might be a case where you want to do more things with the highlighted words.
-For that reason, Vue Text Highlight supports custom component for the highlighted words.
+For that reason, vue-text-highlight supports custom component for the highlighted words.
 In this case, the following example alerts on click.

 ```html
 <template>